 It made me improve my soft skills, my social skills and most importantly my ability to adapt to an ever-changing environment.
 On the downside, I didn’t have the opportunities for formal training and to improve my technical skills, but I wasn’t really expecting to.

-So what can you expect to learn if you go to Angola working as an expat?
+So what can you expect to learn if you work in Angola as an expat?

 1. Leading people

 Coming to Angola I had little experience leading people and my first job was to create a collections department from scratch.
 I had complete freedom to organize the department and recruit the people I wanted.
 As the department naturally grew I became more able to set goals and persuade, inspire, motivate others to achieve those goals.

 A leader has to develop a strategy, provide training, communicate clearly, listen to feedback, monitor the team’s performance and create relevant reports.
 Although most of this wasn’t new to me, working in Angola gives you the opportunity to master these skills faster and better.

 2. Cope with responsibilities

 Coming to Angola, I had the responsibility of creating and leading something completely new in the company but also that was uncommon in Angola – a credit and collections department.

 After one year I was invited to lead the Finance Department in Angola and becoming a legal representative of the company.
 I had to learn to cope with this increased responsibility and if it wasn’t for Angola I probably wouldn’t have these opportunities so fast.